-Viviane de Beaufort, professor at ESSEC, Director of the European Center for Law and Economics, Academic Director of the “Women programmes” and spokesperson on gender equality, shares the results of her research on gender diversity and diversity of origin on corporate boards in France.
+Viviane de Beaufort, professor at ESSEC, Director of the European Center for Law and Economics and spokesperson on gender equality, shares the results of her research on gender diversity and diversity of origin on corporate boards in France.

 The 2011 quota law in France (setting a target of 40% female members on corporate boards) has enabled women to now effectively sit on company boards throughout the country.
 Moreover, the impact and consequences of the minority sex in areas of power and influence can now be observed.
 Indeed, the tide has turned and a certain male (and white) model is now suffering from obsolescence confronted by a new world and the diversity of our society.

 Women and Governance – Experience of a change of paradigm

 Mostly removed from the seats of power women, as an ultra-minority, then minority, have projected an idealised version of how Boards operate and the mission of the female administrator.
 As with any newcomer, they bring a new eye to things, put their stamp on new decisions and have great expectations.

 But as a minority, the complex of the female impostor hits hard.
 As such, they give recourse to skills and competences to reassure themselves of their legitimacy as a member of the ‘female quota’, something that makes them meticulously prepare the items on the agenda and also step up the performance of the board which becomes, in the eyes of the boss, ‘more professional, more efficient’ and must, moreover, let us remind ourselves, from now on be regularly assessed.